piotr-edit/piotr-edit.github.io/index.md

 [TODO: ADD TESTIMONIAL SECTION]: #

-# piotr.edit

-## Professional English editing and proofreading services
+# Professional English editing and proofreading services

 Hello!
 I'm Piotr, a passionate copy editor based in Krakow, Poland.
 After graduating from some of the top schools in the US, I have honed my craft through years of professional experience in English-language editing.